mirawlf/libft/README.md

 # libft
-Self written basic C functions, some useful functions that don't contained in C but could help a lot and functions to manipulate lists
+Self written basic C functions, some useful functions that don't contained in C but could help a lot and functions to manipulate lists.
+Compilation realized via Makefile.